-A mandated 12-month service for all children with disabilities.

-Required for the convenience of the school or parents and, therefore, cannot serve as a day care or respite care service.

-Required or intended to maximize educational opportunities for any child with a disability.

-Necessary to continue instruction for all of the previous year's IEP goals; rather, the focus should be on those specific, critical skills where regression, due to an extended vacation period, may occur.

-Intended to help children with disabilities advance in relation to their peers.
+- A mandated 12-month service for all children with disabilities. - Required for the convenience of the school or parents and, therefore, cannot serve as a day care or respite care service. - Required or intended to maximize educational opportunities for any child with a disability. - Necessary to continue instruction for all of the previous year's IEP goals. - Intended to help children with disabilities advance in relation to their peers. - Required solely when a child fails to achieve IEP goals and objectives during the school year. - To provide a child with education beyond is prescribed IEP goals and objectives.

-For those children with disabilities who exhibit regression which is solely related to medical problems resulting in degeneration, or transitional life situations such as divorce or death of a family member.
-This type of regression is not due to the interruption of instruction.

-Required solely when a child fails to achieve IEP goals and objectives during the school year.

-To provide a child with education beyond that is prescribed by his/her IEP goals and objectives.